Overview

 - Explore emerging critical approaches in librarianship and archival practice.

-- Undertake a work placement at the John Rylands Research Institute and Library or related cultural organisation in or around Manchester.
+- Undertake a work placement at the John Rylands Research Institute and Library or a library or archive in or around Manchester.

 - Develop a career in the library or archiving sector.